 Outcome Related Fee Structures for Arbitration

-On 17 December 2020, the Outcome Related Fee Structures for Arbitration Sub-committee of the Law Reform Commission ("Sub-committee") published a consultation paper proposing that the law in Hong Kong should be amended to permit lawyers to use outcome related fee structures ("ORFSs") for arbitration taking place in and outside Hong Kong.
+On 15 December 2021, the Law Reform Commission ("Commission") released a report on Outcome Related Fee Structures for Arbitration, recommending that the law in Hong Kong be amended to lift the prohibitions on the use of outcome related fee structures (ORFSs) by lawyers in arbitration taking place in and outside Hong Kong.

 |Press Release (PDF) (MS Word)|